heidi-holappa/tira-labra-2022/documentation/weekly-report-4.md

 - In the uncompression phase the Huffman tree is traversed.
 The tree is not balanced, but the path lengths are based on probabilities (frequencies) of characters.
 I will need to investigate the time complexity of this operation.

 ## Pylint and Pytest - status update
-Some Pylint issues remain open.
+At the moment quite a few Pylint issues remain open.
+The current Pylint score is 9.45.
 These will be addressed before the end of the course.

 ## Next steps
 - Optimize algorithms
 - Add features to extensive tests
-- Refactor code
+- Refactor code, fix Pylint issues
 - Write documentation

 ## Study hours for week #4